FabPrez/graspnet_ros/README.md

 - The checkpoint folder should not be extracted.
 Leave it as a compressed file in the graspnet-baseline folder.
 </details>

-Finally, return to your ROS 2 workspace root and build the package:
+Finally, return to your ROS 2 workspace root, deactivate the venv, and build the package:
 ```bash
 cd ~/your_ros_ws
 colcon build --symlink-install